pieter2501/NetworkNarcotic/README.md

 > **connectionshift:** <**0** (default) | number between 0 and 255>

     Influences the starting point of a connection's cabling algorithm (connectionmode variable).
-    When NetworkNarcotic is building the network topology in memory, devices in a cluster receive an ID (starting at 1, counting upwards) in the linear order they were created.
-This ID is treated as their priority, with 1 being the highest.
-Connections respect this order and always go for the device with ID = 1 first.
 With connectionmode = full, the connectionshift variable has no effect.
 This variable has a circular nature and overflow will start back at the device with ID = 1.

 > **shiftable:** <**true** (default) | **false**>